Bachelor of Science in Geosciences

 Those working in environmental geology are advised to take the National Association of State Boards of Geology’s Fundamentals of Geology licensing exam during their senior year.
 The UT Dallas curriculum strives to address areas covered in this exam.

-Current rates of population growth together with resource consumption issues will further stress water and natural resources.
+Current rates of population growth together with resource consumption issues will further stress food, water and natural resource concerns on a global scale.
 The impacts of climate change add to these stresses.
 The need for well-trained, responsible, and solution-driven geoscientists has never been greater.

 Job opportunities exist in: